alschroe/AzureIoTHack/challenges_pi/00_pi_setup.md

 ## Your local machine
 We are going to set everything up, so you can work on Azure resources from your local machine.
 There are multiple options to interact with Azure and you can chose yourself how to do it later on.
 1. (optional) Install Visual Studio Code from [here](https://code.visualstudio.com/Download) to handle any code you are going to need.
 You could of course use a different development environment, we just like this one.
 1. (optional) Install the Windows Terminal.
 You can get it [here](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).
-It is a command-line front-end and can run Command Prompt, PowerShell, WSL, SSH and an Azure Clound Shell Connector.
+It is a command-line front-end and can run Command Prompt, PowerShell, WSL2, SSH and an Azure Clound Shell Connector.
 Again there are other options, but we like this one.
 1. Open the shell and download the Azure CLI from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli).
 You can also install it without manual downloading using the PowerShell (Run as Administrator):
     ```shell
     Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile .\AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi'; rm .\AzureCLI.msi